-According to four air monitoring studies conducted in Northport by the Washington State Department of Ecology, (between 1993-1998), the levels of arsenic and cadmium were 11.5 times higher than the Acceptable Source Impact Level (ASIL), and 18 times higher than the Risk Based Concentration Level.
+According to four air monitoring studies conducted in Northport by the Washington State Department of Ecology between 1993-1998 the levels of arsenic and cadmium were 11.5 times higher than the Acceptable Source Impact Level (ASIL), and 18 times higher than the Risk Based Concentration (RBC) Level.

 Teck was instructed to install air monitoring in Northport after the final air monitoring report was published by Ecology in 1998.
 They have yet to install any air monitors.

-Teck knowingly poisoned over three generations of innocent residents in Northport and other communities along the Upper Columbia River.
+Teck knowingly poisoned over three generations of people living in Northport and along the Upper Columbia River.

 - 36,465 tons of Zinc